-This guide outlines the procedures involved in the appeals process and how you can make a submission.
+This guide outlines the procedures involved in the appeal process and how you can make a submission.
+There is also a flowchart of the process at the end of this document.

 Full details of the procedures and processes of an academic appeal are found in the Academic Regulations Appendix 22 - Academic Appeals.